How To Explain Meat To Kids Without Creating Vegetarians

 Explaining meat to little kids is a tricky business.
 Parents want to be honest without being brutal and factual without being graphic.
 Kids, naturally, have questions, and many are about the local meat market, the guy with the knife, murder, and whether or not hamburgers have mothers.
 There are simple answers to all of these questions, but most aren’t satisfying to sensitive children.
 So, should parents lie?
 Absolutely not.
 That erodes trust.
 It’s critical that parents break the news that meat is animals in the kindest way possible.

-Explaining the actual origins of meat, though, can be an important learning experience (no, nobody is advocating for a kindergarten trip to the slaughterhouse).
+Explaining the actual origins of meat, though, can be an important learning experience.
 When the subject arises, parents can break the news by comparing human meat consumption to the diets of the child’s favorite animals, explaining that humans eat pigs and cows just like birds eat worms or lions eat antelopes.

 Educational films about food chains go a long way in helping a child understand the food source as well.
 And parents can utilize children’s inherent fascination with farms as a way to explain that some animals are raised to be consumed.